rshettynj/import_sg_terragrunt/README.md

             protocol         = "tcp"
 ```

-Story 1 is completed.
-Import is successful and resources are now under terragrunt control.
+**Import is successful and resources are now under terragrunt control!**